Orleans Watchdog

 (2) People feel intimidated by the general culture of governance, or by specific overbearing individuals, from expressing their dissenting opinions.
 This deprives us all of an opportunity to hear those opinions, and to let them take root and flourish if they are well-founded.

-Members of boards and committees should consider it their civic obligation to vote against the majority when their sincere belief is that the majority is wrong.
+I would just say that members of boards and committees should consider it their civic obligation to vote against the majority when their sincere belief is that the majority is wrong.

 Don't Commission Studies If You Don't Intend To Learn From Them